 A key skill Bruce provides is relationship building.
 He is an experienced leader and manager of teams, and describes himself as an open and trusted manager.

 Stephen is a strategic governance mentor and global business development professional.
 On behalf of the NZ government he developed the Global Leadership Development Programme run by the University of Auckland Business School, Thunderbird in USA and Icehouse.

 Chris co-founded Gecko, initiated the Wellington Conservation Corps (a youth development scheme using environmental projects as a tool) and spent 15 years as a key member of the Green Network team within the buzz of the Waitakere Eco City, and credits this for incubating many of his ideas and achievements.
 Chris is an innovator and champion of ecological restoration and community engagement.
 He has variously been tutor, guest lecturer, and member of the Industry Liaison team at several tertiary institutions; but it is the mentoring involving iwi and community that Chris enjoys the most.

 Warren has a passion for urban ecology and an interest in biodiversity, and joined Gecko as a trustee to work with like-minded people.
 He has a lot of experience in technology and strategy and is interested in looking at how to make technology more accessible for everyone.
-In his ‘day job’ Warren leads the digital channels design team for Spark and has 15 years experience working as a technology architect.
+In his ‘day job’ Warren leads the Smart Cities Development for Auckland Council and has 15 years experience working as a technology architect.